40 Watt Sun: History

 The band recorded its debut album, The Inside Room, in little over twenty-four hours at The Library Studio in London.
 Produced entirely by the band, and mixed and mastered by bass player William Spong, the album was released in Europe by Cyclone Empire and in North America by Metal Blade Records.

 In September 2011, 40 Watt Sun toured North America in support of The Inside Room.
 The following December The Inside Room was named by Pitchfork as the fourth best metal album of 2011.
+PopMatters included the album in their 75 Best Albums of 2011, writing "The Inside Room... is a bona fide underground metal masterpiece...
+It’s an extraordinary debut — an unquestionably transcendent work of art that deserves a lot more exposure."